-- In some countries, local laws (eg consumer protection laws) will apply even if your terms and conditions state that any contract is governed by English law.
+- In some countries, local laws (such consumer protections) will apply - even if your terms and conditions state that any contract is governed by English law.

-- If you have a presence in another country and carry out business over the internet with customers there, transactions may be subject to regulation and taxation in your customers' country.
+- If you sell products or services to.
+Other countries transactions may be subject to regulation and taxation in the customers' country.

 - If you are using a website to sell or promote your products to UK customers only, make sure you state this clearly.